A change can be as good as a holiday

 Change is good, actually

 How did a controller change help?
 It caused a complete mental reset.
 Suddenly auto-piloting was no longer an option.
-I had to carefully consider every single option.
+I had to carefully consider every single action.
 I reacted instead of operating on assumption.
 It reminded me how to think about what I was doing again.

 I may not have been playing well with stick, but I could identify what led to my slump.